 Fredericia offers a large range of experiences for guests in all target groups.
-With its central location, its authenticity and history, favourable access conditions and a large area of world-famous tourist attractions such as H.C.
-Andersen's house, Royal Jelling, LEGOLAND® and several UNESCO attractions, the city offers a large choice appealing to the young as well as elder audience.
+With its central location close to world-famous tourist attractions such as H.C.
+Andersen's house, Royal Jelling, LEGOLAND® and several UNESCO attractions, the city offers a wide selection of attractions appealing to the young as well as elder audience.

-In 2019, Cruise Fredericia will beat its own record with 20 cruise calls and 25,000 cruise guests, and that increases our share of the total Danish cruise market.
+In 2019, Cruise Fredericia will break its own record with 20 cruise calls and 25,000 cruise guests, which increases our share of the total Danish cruise market.

 Disney Cruise Line calls Fredericia in 2019 - Press release